varkrish/labs-enablement-spring-ocp/basic_helm/simple-stateful-set-service/README.md

-# Sample Helm Chart for CronJob
+# Sample Helm Chart for StatefulSet

 ## How To Debug